I run across the yard, the evening dew soaking through my socks. I clutch a bleeding hand to my chest.

 "What do you mean?"
 I say, my voice sharper now. "'You have nothing to live for?'"

-My head is still fuzzy from the drink, and Peeta holds such a strong stare.
-I think of my family.
-My mother.
-My sister.
-And my pretend cousin Gale.
-But Peeta's intention is clear.
-That Gale really is my family, or will be one day, if I live.
-That I'll marry him.
-So Peeta's giving me his life and Gale at the same time.
-To let me know I shouldn't ever have doubts about it.
-Everything.
-That's what Peeta wants me to take from him.
+My mind is fuzzy and Peeta holds such a strong stare.
+I think of my family: my mother, my sister, and my pretend cousin Gale.
+Except, Peeta's intention is clear.
+Gale really is my family, or will be one day, if I live.
+There is an expectation to marry him.
+Peeta's giving me his life and Gale at the same time.
+He wants me to know I shouldn't ever have doubts about it.

 "No one really needs me," Peeta continues to say, and there's no self-pity in his voice.
-It's true his family doesn't need him.
-They will mourn him, as will a handful of friends.
-But they will get on.
+It's true.
+His family doesn't need him.
+They will mourn him, as will a handful of friends, but they will get on.
 Even Haymitch, with the help of a lot of white liquor, will get on.

-"I do," I say.
-"I need you."
-He looks upset, takes a deep breath as if to begin a long argument, and that's no good, no good at all, because he'll start going on about Prim and my mother and everything and I'll just get confused.
+He looks upset.
+He takes a deep breath as if to begin a long argument, but that's no good, no good at all, because he'll start going on about Prim and Mom and everything and I'll just get confused.

-Rustling deep in my soul, a fire buried inside me is rearing to the surface.
-It is so new I almost break away.
+Rustling deep in my soul, there is a fire buried inside me that is rearing to the surface.
+This burning desire is so new I almost break away.
 Except a hunger opens up in me at the same time, keeping me in place, and this is not like the Victory Tour kisses.
 Only once in our first Hunger Games was there anything akin to this, but my head wound got in the way and ended it before I could understand.

 The sensation inside me grows warmer and spreads out from my chest, down through my body, out along my arms and legs, to the tips my being.
 Instead of satisfying me, the kisses have the opposite effect, of making my need greater.

 After the need for air becomes apparent, Peeta breaks away.
 His face moves to pivot between my jaw and shoulder almost immediately, his kisses continuing hot and heavy against the side of my neck.

 "I'm sorry," he says, flushed.
-"I didn't.."
+"I didn't..."

 "No, it's okay," I say, as breathless as him.

 "No," I say, stubbornly.
 "I'm not, really."
 I stare at him, trying to convince him.
 "Really."

 "You don't trust me?"
-I say next.
+I say.

 Peeta's expression turns earnest.
 "We shouldn't be doing this."

-My lips are still warm from the kiss and the smell remains in my lungs.
-I want to taste his lips again, desperately.
-But I shove away this new hunger, swallow it like a child chokes back bitter medicine.
-"Fine," I snap, untangling myself from him.
-It hurt, a little, for him not to trust me.
-"Then let's go.
-I don't even want to be here anymore."
+My lips are still warm from his kiss.
+The smell of him burns in my lungs.
+I want to taste him again, but I shove away this new hunger, swallowing it like a child chokes back bitter medicine.

 Gale pulls me into his arms.
 "I was wrong.
 We should have gone when you said," he whispers.